hikarocordeiro/mailerlite/readme.md

 ### Prerequisites

-This project was developed using PHP 7.1, MySql 5.7 and Composer
+This project was developed using PHP 7.1, MySQL 5.7 and Composer

 ### Client